panossot/SpringBootAT/README.md

 Steps to execute :

-1. (Build Spring Boot in order to produce the Spring Boot artifacts)
+1. (Build Spring Boot and Spring Boot Framework in order to produce the Spring Boot artifacts)
 2. export SPRINGBOOT_BRANCH_VERSION='version of Spring Boot branch'
+3. export SPRINGFRAMEWORK_BRANCH_VERSION='version of Spring Boot Framework branch'
-3. mvn clean install -Dmaster
+4. mvn clean install -Dmaster

 Note : This AT starts from version 2.1.0.M3